Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Introduction

-The second sample concerns the simplest absorbing subuniverses, the 2-absorbing ones, which constitute one of the four types of Zhuk's fundamental theorem.
+The second sample concerns the simplest absorbing subuniverses, the 2-absorbing ones, which also constitute one of the four types of Zhuk's fundamental theorem.
 The 2-absorption of a subuniverse $B$ is a relatively strong property that requires the existence of \emph{some} binary term operation $t$ whose result is always in $B$ provided at least one of the arguments is in $B$.
 An extreme further strengthening is as follows: the result of applying \emph{any} operation $f$ to an argument that contains an element in $B$ in \emph{any} essential coordinate is in $B$.
-It turns out that these notions actually coincide for minimal Taylor algebras.
-What is perhaps even more surprising is the connection to Bulatov's theory: 2-absorbing sets are exactly subsets stable (in a certain sense) under all the three kinds of edges.
+It turns out that these notions actually coincide for minimal Taylor algebras (Theorem~\ref{thm:bin_abs}).
+What is perhaps even more surprising is the connection to Bulatov's theory: 2-absorbing sets are exactly subsets stable (in a certain sense) under all the three kinds of edges (Theorem~\ref{thm:bin_abs_stable}).

-Finally, we mention that the clone of any minimal Taylor algebra is generated by a single ternary operation.
+Finally, we mention that the clone of any minimal Taylor algebra is generated by a single ternary operation (Theorem~\ref{thm:single_operation_generates}).
 This, together with other structural results in this paper, may help in enumerating Taylor algebras -- at the very least we know that there are at most $n^{n^3}$ of them over a domain of size $n$.
 Such a catalogue could be a valuable source of examples for CSP-related problems as well as universal algebra.
-Additionally, having a complete catalogue of minimal Taylor algebras for a given domain allows you to write down an explicit, concrete generalization of Schaefer's Dichotomy Theorem \cite{Schaefer} for a domain of that size, with as few cases as possible.
+Additionally, having a complete catalogue of minimal Taylor algebras for a given domain allows us to write down an explicit, concrete generalization of Schaefer's Dichotomy Theorem for a domain of that size.